Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

       * Default: 9.81
       * Recommended Minimum: 6
       * Recommended Maximum: 20
-    * scale: Size of the ball
+    * scale: Specifies the scale of the ball in the 3 dimensions (equal across the three dimensions)
       * Default: 1
       * Recommended Minimum: 0.2
       * Recommended Maximum: 5